 In making executive compensation decisions, the Committee evaluates its executive compensation program against a broad group of companies in the investment management and financial services industries representative of companies against which the Company competes for executive talent.
-In 2012, the Committee undertook, with the assistance of FWC, a review of the composition of our compensation peer group as a result of the stockholder vote on executive compensation at the 2012 annual meeting and feedback from proxy advisory services.
-During the course of its review, the Committee sought to ensure the peer group consisted of companies in the same industry and of appropriate size and complexity.
-FWC provided analysis, feedback and recommendations regarding appropriate comparative companies.
-The Committee considered publicly traded companies within the investment management and financial services industries, identified by FWC, who are direct competitors or related to our industry.
-The Committee also considered various financial metrics/size indicators, including market capitalization, revenues, income, assets under management and profitability (income per \$1 billion of assets under management).
+As previously disclosed, in 2012, the Committee undertook, with the assistance of FWC, a review of the composition of our compensation peer group as a result of the stockholder vote on named executive officer compensation at the 2012 annual meeting and feedback from proxy advisory services.
+Upon completion of the review and the recommendation of FWC, the Committee approved a revised peer group.
+With the assistance of FWC, the Committee compared the Company's executive compensation program in 2014 against this revised peer group, which consists of: